Ryals Lab

 The Ryals lab develops and evaluates novel therapeutics for inherited retinal degenerations in small animal models.
 We maintain a colony of many different mouse and rat models of inherited retinal degeneration.
 Working with these animals, we employ gene-based, cell-based and neuroprotective therapies to slow or mitigate disease progression.

 Renee Ryals, Ph.D., was born and raised in Daytona Beach, Florida.
 She received her BS in Chemistry and her PhD in Molecular Cell Biology and Clinical and Translational Science at the University of Florida.
 Her dissertation focused on expanding the utility of AAV gene therapy for inherited retinal dystrophies by generating dual AAV vectors for the delivery of large transgenes.
 After graduation, Renee moved to Portland, Oregon for her post-doctoral training with Dr. Mark Pennesi where she evaluated neuroprotective agents and their ability to slow retinal degeneration in a light-induced retinopathy model.
-Currently, Renee is an Assistant Professor in the OHSU Department of Ophthalmology working alongside both Dr. Pennesi and Dr. Sahay in a combined effort to develop lipid nanoparticle gene therapies for retinal degeneration.
+Currently, Renee is an Associate Professor in the Department of Ophthalmology working alongside both Dr. Pennesi and Dr. Sahay in a combined effort to develop lipid nanoparticle gene therapies for retinal degeneration.
+In her free time, Dr. Ryals enjoys community and personal development.
+She enjoys finding opportunities to utilize her process-oriented facilitation and conflict resolution skills.

 Selected projects